 I love hot and spicy food.
 One of the best things about living in Dallas-Fort Worth is going to ZestFest every year.

-We went last year and had a terrific time.
+We went a few years ago and had a terrific time.
 The place was full of mostly small businesses, often family-run outfits who had a great recipe that everyone loved.
 They had heard over and over again that it was so good they ought to sell it, so they finally put together a recipe, found a bottler, and were off to the races.
 And they had wonderful stories about their products.
 They really believed in them, and it shone through in every conversation you had.

 You like a sweet and spicy but really hot salsa?
 Someone at ZestFest had it.
 You like a fruit-based BBQ sauce, but with some heat?
 A spicy Ethiopian sauce?
 Here it is.
 You love jalapenos, but you want a great-tasting pickle, not the nasty canned ones?
 Right over there.

-So we went to ZestFest in Fort Worth a couple of weekends ago with great expectations… which were promptly dashed.
+So when we went again the next year, we had great expectations… which were promptly dashed.

 The place was full of bigger-name vendors.
 TGI Fridays.
 Budweiser.
 Hot sauces my mother can get at her grocery store in rural Mississippi.
 The specialty hot sauces that tasted incredible and were really new and different–where were they?